 It is important to notice that the formation of low-mass fragments does not immediately suggest the formation of low-mass, low-metallicity stars.
-The final mass of a star when its protostellar evolution reaches the zero-age main sequence is determined the whole history of gas accretion from the circumstellar disk \citep{Shu77,Shu87,Omukai03,Hosokawa11,Hosokawa12} starting from a tiny embryo, a protostar, through the growth and contraction.
-Since the dynamical time becomes progressively small with increasing density as $\propto \rho ^{-1/2}$, we are able to follow the gas accretion process only several decades after the first protostar is formed because of technical difficulties.
+The final mass of a star is determined when its protostellar evolution reaches the zero-age main sequence, i.e., after the whole history of gas accretion from the circumstellar disk starting from a tiny embryo through growth and contraction \citep{Shu77,Shu87,Omukai03,Hosokawa11,Hosokawa12}.
+Since the dynamical time becomes progressively small with increasing density as $\propto \rho ^{-1/2}$, we are able to follow the gas accretion process only several decades after the first protostar formation because of technical difficulties.
 There are a number of important physical processes that affects the growth of a protostar after the initial phase.
 For example, when the first, central protostar grows to $\sim 10 \ \Msun$, photodissociation and photoionization by the ultraviolet emission may become effective to suppress the gas accretion onto the central star \citep{Hosokawa12}.
-The magnetic field would also affect the accretion processes \citep{MachidaDoi13}.
-Nevertheless, we have shown that the mass accretion rate in early phases is smaller with increasing metallicities.
-One can naively guess that the fraction of low-mass stars would increase with increasing metallicity.
+The magnetic field would also affect the accretion process \citep{MachidaDoi13}.